Standing out from the crowd: some basic tips

 • Show you understand the root causes of their pain

-• Show you appreciate how they suffering because of it?
+• Show you appreciate how they suffer because of it?

-There will likely be others who offer something very similar but if you have a a clearly defined reason why you do what you do and how your methodology is unique to you, then you will find traction with your target audience.
+There will likely be others who offer something very similar but if you have a clearly defined reason why you do what you do and how your methodology is unique to you – then you will find traction with your target audience.

-Not everyone will respond, and that’s both expected and normal, but those that align with your values and methods will be attracted to work with you … and will value what you deliver for them.
+Not everyone will respond, and that’s both expected and normal, but those who do align with your values and methods will be attracted to work with you … and will value what you deliver for them.
 Which is foundational to building a loyal customer base.

 Invest in your identity